 A library science degree will provide you with the essential foundations for a career in librarianship or information management.
 Many library science programs offer several concentration areas, such as archiving, school media and reference services.
 Some of the most common skills you will learn in this master’s program includes:

-Helping library users find needed information
+- Helping library users find needed information

-Manage library systems
+- Manage library systems

 The Bureau of Labor Statistics states that the median salary for librarians is $54,000.
 You should keep in mind that a professional with a master’s in library science also can find work in many fields that require strong data management skills that command higher salaries.

-Featured Online Options
+Featured Online Programs

 - Drexel University: This Master’s degree in Library and Information Science is known as one of the top programs in the field of digital information management.
 US News & World Report ranked this online, no GRE program as one of the best graduate schools in the US.
 Some of the core classes in this library science program include Research in Information Organizations, Social Context of Information Professions, Information Users and Services, Info Access and Resources, Foundations of Information Systems and Managing Information Organizations.